PiotrBerebecki/todo-app-node/README.md

 # 2. b) If environmental variable for mongod exists you can start the server by running
 mongod --dbpath C:/Users/USERNAME/Desktop/todo-app-node/mongo-data

+3. Connect to database (in Windows use Command Prompts and backslashes) mongodb playground/mongodb-connect.js
 ```